falconry/falcon/docs/user/faq.rst

 These three parameters are mutually exclusive, you should only set one when defining your response.

-:ref:`resp.media <media>` is used when you want to use the Falcon serialization mechanism.
-Just assign data to the attribute and falcon will take care of the rest.
+:attr:`resp.media <falcon.Response.media>` is used when you want to use the Falcon serialization mechanism.
+Just assign data to the attribute and Falcon will take care of the rest.

 .. code:: python